wlandau/targets-minimal/README.md

         `renv::snapshot()` to update it.
       - At minimum, commit files `.Rprofile`, `renv.lock`, and `renv/activate.R` to your Git repository.
-4. Commit the
+4. Write the
     [`.github/workflows/targets.yaml`](https://github.com/wlandau/targets-minimal/blob/main/.github/workflows/targets.yaml)
-    workflow file to your Git repository.
+    workflow file using `targets::tar_github_actions()` and commit this file to Git.
-    `targets::tar_github_actions()` writes this file automatically.
+5. Push to GitHub.
+A GitHub Actions workflow should run the pipeline and upload the results to the `targets-runs` branch of your repository.
+Subsequent runs should add new commits but not necessarily rerun targets.